 About Dr. Melanie Poudevigne, FACSM, CC-AASP

-She earned a Bachelor of Science in Coaching & Performance and a Master of Science in Sports Training, Performance, and Administration of Sports from Paris University, France.
-She completed a first year of doctorate in Human Performance, Adaptations and Sports with an emphasis in Environmental Exercise Physiology from Marseille University, and a Doctor of Philosophy in Psycho-biology & Exercise from the University of Georgia.
+She earned a Bachelor of Science in Coaching & Performance and two Masters of Science in Sports Training, Performance, and Administration of Sports from Paris University, France and in Sport Management from Georgia Southern University, USA.
+She completed a first year of Doctoral Studies in Human Performance, Adaptations and Sports with an emphasis in Environmental Exercise Physiology from Marseille University, and a Doctor of Philosophy in Psycho-biology & Exercise from the University of Georgia.

-Her scientific research has focused on the promotion and management of health using her knowledge, skills and abilities acquired for the past 20 years in physiology and psychology, especially as it relates to the effects of physical activity on mental health, fatigue, and pain in patients with chronic diseases.
+Her scientific research has focused on the promotion and management of health using her knowledge, skills and abilities acquired for the past 20 years in physiology, sociology and psychology, especially as it relates to the effects of physical activity and sport performance on mental health, fatigue, and pain in clients with chronic diseases or in the competitive setting.
 Melanie has conducted and published research related to the effects of exercise on feelings of fatigue in cancer survivors, psychological outcomes associated with exercise during and after pregnancy, and the effects of different exercise interventions in school settings to fight childhood obesity.
 Melanie has published over a dozen scientific papers and published two DVDs for smoking cessation and exercise during pregnancy.

-Her professional work experience includes teaching in the undergraduate bachelor of science in health & fitness management to students from lower SES, serving the American College of Sports Medicine as a Fellow consulting for the Accreditation body to exercise science programs in the USA and as a consultant for their workshops, teaching about health fitness specialty around the world, and working as a consultant for the American Association of Sport Psychologists.
+Her professional work experience includes teaching in programs around the world on mental health and exercise, serving the American College of Sports Medicine as a Fellow and consulting for CoAES and the ACSM international certification.
+Melanie is also a consultant for the American Association of Sport Psychologists.
 She received her training in New York City, NY under the mentorship of Dr. Ingalls.
-Melanie also has worked as the Institutional Review Board Chair and Advisor and implemented its first committee at CSU in order to allow faculty to do research in the community dealing with special populations.
+Melanie has worked as the Institutional Review Board Chair and implemented its first committee at CSU in order to allow faculty to do research with special populations.
 She is currently partnering with the Jamaican Ministry of Health in conjunction with The University of West Indies Biochemistry Program to examine the relationship between psychological and physiological markers in the athletic Jamaican youth.